chepyego/100-days-of-code/log.md

 **Today's Progress**: I was to to understand how vuejs works tho not that munch atleast was able to display hello world

-**Thoughts:**I  hope would be able to understand vuejs by end of this week mmmmmmmh
+**Thoughts:**I  hope would be able to understand vuejs by end of this week

+Day 7: friday 24 2018

+**Today's Progress**: I did something on lambdas and procs

+**Thoughts:**I still have a problem on lambda and procs

+Day 8: Sunday 26 2018

+**Today's Progress**: I was to complete object oriented 1 in ruby

+**Thoughts:**I feel i have achieved something,now i have understood what are baseclass inheriance overidding,